robotframework/robotframework-RFCP-syllabus/basics.md

 #### By path

 Using a path to the library is an another mechanism.
-This path is considered relative to the directory where current test data file is situated similarly as paths to resource and variable files.
+This path is considered relative to the directory where current input data file is situated similarly as paths to resource and variable files.
 The main advance of the this approach us that there is no need to configure the module search path.
 Path can be either relative or absolute.
 [[User Guide: Using physical path to library][UG Using physical path to library]]